Dry Carpet Cleaning vs Steam Cleaning

 This causes damage to your valuable upholstery and furnishings in several unpleasant ways.
 The moisture is now mixed with all kinds of dirt, including oils, dead skin cells, microbial waste, and even living microorganisms.

-This situation also creates the ultimate breeding ground for many types of bacteria, fungi, mold, mildew, viruses, and dust mites, creating a cesspool of microbes in the very items that you wanted to be clean.
+This situation also creates the ultimate breeding ground for many types of bacteria, fungi, mold, mildew, viruses, and dust mites.
+The whole process generates a cesspool of microbes in the very items that you wanted to be clean.

-Steam cleaning (hot water extraction) your carpet, rugs and upholstery makes about as much sense as washing 1,000 lbs. of clothes in a giant washing machine for 3-5 seconds.
+Technically, steam cleaners use a process called hot-water-extraction (HWE), which transfers hot water through hoses to a metal wand.
+Steam cleaning your carpet, rugs and upholstery makes about as much sense as washing 1,000 lbs. of clothes in a giant washing machine for 3-5 seconds.
 No rinse cycle.
 No spin cycle.

 Then, spread the soaking wet clothes all over your home and attempt to vacuum up the dirty water and detergent, much of which would have immediately drained down or would be trapped in the absorbent clothing fibers.